What is a Security Guard?

 Types of Security Guard

-There were about 1,123,300 jobs for Security Guard in 2016 (in the United States).
+In the United States, there were 1,123,300 jobs for Security Guard in 2016.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Security Guard by 2026.
-The BLS estimates 157,500 yearly job openings in this field.
+There will be an estimated 157,500 positions for Security Guard per year.

 The states with the most job growth for Security Guard are Utah, Washington, and Tennessee.
 Watch out if you plan on working in Maine, Connecticut, or Wisconsin.
 These states have the worst job growth for this type of profession.

 The salary for Security Guards ranges between about $20,290 and $49,650 a year.

 Security Guards who work in Alaska, District of Columbia, or Washington, make the highest salaries.

 How much do Security Guards make in each U.S. state?